 - Stay Close: staying in touch with the people in your life means managing a variety of communication channels and applications.

 - Discover the Unexpected: many of the most memorable moments in your life are experienced, not explained

 The HTC Sense design principles are quite specific and thereby uniquely define the product experience.
-So much that, the HTC Sense design principles even serve as the primary marketing message around the entire product (see the video below).
-They are featured in all marketing and public discussion of HTC Sense.
+So much that, the HTC Sense design principles even serve as the primary marketing message around the entire product.

 Microsoft's use of design principles is also quite specific.
 Consider the difference between the principles underlying the redesign of Microsoft Office and Microsoft Windows.
 For the Windows 7 desktop design, Stephan Hoefnagel showed the following principles in action: